BGI-Qingdao/4D-BioReconX/docs/source/Tutorials/index.rst

 ============
 This section consists of various cases which will make you familiar with the process of main analyses.

+.. card:: Design and Data
+    :octicon:`book;1em;`
+    :link: Data
+    :link-type: doc

+    This section contains description of our sampling design and data organization in STOmicsDB.

 .. card:: WACCA
     :octicon:`book;1em;`
     :link: Preprocess